How to network and get to know startups that are amazing (<100 ppl, Series A/B, product/market fit, pre hypergrowth with good culture)

 - + your filters.
 I can get passionate about anything so I find industry a fairly useless heuristic for me.
 Consumer vs B2B has very different dynamics so useful dimension to think about where you want to specialise.
 Heavily regulated industries mean you need that much more traction to stand up to giants, e.g. healthcare, fintech.
 There’s plenty more of filters to think about, e.g. personal fit and interests and you have those, so I won’t talk about them more.
 I do think these should be secondary to finding the rocketship.

-How do I network into these teams?
+Now you have your list, the next question is: How do I network into these teams?

 - Find connections – search linkedin for connections, alumni database.
 Easy theory.
 Painful to execute to find connections somehow.
 Commonality is so important for human psyche so having a friend intro you or finding some common ground immediately changes the dynamic.

 - If connection – get intro.
 In my experience it’s >98% hit rate for a reply in Silicon Valley.
 People are super willing to share their time to chat.
 I can’t think of a time when an intro has been turned away in the last 3 years.
 Then you have coffee.

 - If no connection – cold email, Linkedin.
 You can get personal emails fairly easily from various stalking websites these days.
 Interesting subject.
 Find a common ground as quickly as possible.
 Be flexible to meet them where ever (I’m amazed how many ppl want advice from me but want me to travel >60 min to get to them).
 One fun hack on human condition.
 If you’re “in town for the week” I find people are far more likely to make the extra effort to meet.
 I found this out by actually being in town for just the week but have started purposely making time scarce because people will move lots of things for perceived scarce-ness.